dorinandreidragan/dorinandreidragan.github.io/docs/articles/jupyter-vscode-poetry.md

 Replace `YourUsername` with your actual username.

-## Step 5: Create and Run a Jupyter Notebook 📓
+## step 5: create and run a jupyter notebook 📓

 With the virtual environment set up, you can now create a Jupyter Notebook: